How to Follow the Proper Cleanroom Gowning Sequence: The Step‑by‑Step Method That Protects Your Process

 7. Don Hood

 Position the hood over the head and ensure complete coverage with no exposed hair.
-Tuck the hood inside the collar of the coverall for a secure seal.
+Tuck the hood inside the collar of the coverall for a secure seal that prevents particles from escaping at the neck.

 Shop Hoods